 The run had just begun, but Ben's journey is more than three years old.
 It began his first day of high school cross country practice.
 He was a scrawny, unathletic freshman who had ran a little bit in middle school but with absolutely no seriousness.
-That first day, he saw the top runners on the team-Connor freshman year!" a teammate guips.
+That first day, he saw the top runners on the team-Connor freshman year!" a teammate quips.
 Smock and Will Teubel-both future runners in the NCAA Division 1.
 Their unbelievable pace and their breathtaking form blew Ben away.
-The dramatic spike in the competitive level between middle school teammate shared his seemingly imand high school now seemed insurmountable.
-Suddenly, that middle tice, Ben got to know another freshpathetic trinket.
+The dramatic spike in the competiand high school now seemed insurpathetic trinket.